ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/studio/database/tasks/import-data/import-data-file.markdown

 3. [Imported file is encrypted](../../../../server/security/overview#encryption)
- Includes the decryption key when importing data from encrypted file.
+ Toggle to include the decryption key when importing data from encrypted file.
  Make sure that **Encrypt exported file** option was selected when exporting from source database so that the encryption key is included.

+ {NOTE:Import settings for items that don't exist in source database}
+If any of the options is set but the source database doesn't contain any items of that type, the item will be skipped.
+{NOTE/}

+{PANEL/}

+{PANEL: }

 ## Advanced import options